-3. Statewide Death and Disability Plan
+2. Statewide Death and Disability Plan

-Plan Description - Firefighters and police of the City contribute to the Statewide Death and Disability Plan ("SWDD").
+Plan Description: Firefighters and police of the City contribute to the Statewide Death and Disability Plan ("SWDD").
 The SWDD is a cost-sharing multiple-employer defined benefit death and disability plan administered by FPPA.
 Contributions to the SWDD are used solely for the payment of death and disability benefits.
 The SWDD was established in 1980 pursuant to Colorado Revised Statutes.

-SWDD benefits provide 24-hour coverage, both on- and off-duty for members not eligible for normal retirement under a defined benefit plan, or under a money purchase plan.
+SWDD benefits provide 24-hour coverage for both on- and off-duty members not eligible for normal retirement under a defined benefit plan, and members who have not met 25 years of accumulated service and age 55 under a money purchase plan.